Flying Flea C6 Faces Its First Market Test in India

 The Flying Flea C6 has finally touched down after a long global wait.
 Royal Enfield has kicked things off on home soil in India, a testing ground that offers more than just easy logistics.

-We’ve covered the C6 before, but now it’s actually in rider's hands.
+We’ve covered the C6 and S6 before, but now it’s actually in rider's hands, we've got more of the details we've been waiting for.
 This is a lightweight urban-focused e-moto built around a compact platform with decent power and accessible performance.
 154km (96 miles) IDC claimed range, 115km/h (71.5 mph) top speed, and a 15kW peak power belt drivetrain.
 A city tool with enough legs for short hops beyond the urban grind.
+For a full spec breakdown, see our post, Royal Enfield Flying Flea C6: Full Specifications.

 Royal Enfield is offering the bike in two buying formats in India: full purchase, or Battery-as-a-Service.
 BaaS splits the bike from the battery.
 Basically, you 'lease' the battery and pay for the energy you use, not the hardware sitting under the seat.

 Feedback from early riders and media on the ground has been solid.
 Build quality is getting nods across the board, which lines up with what we saw when the bike broke cover at MCL 2025.
-Fit and finish matter to Royal Enfield, and it looks like they haven't cut ay corners.
+Fit and finish matter to Royal Enfield, and it looks like they aren't cutting corners with the C6.
 More importantly, the ride itself is landing well: predictable, easy going, and built for repeat use.

 The BCB Take